Tree Safety Surveys

 Following the inspection, a tree safety report is produced whereby any recommendations relating to safety are prescribed.
 Our consultants can also make any recommendations relating to the aesthetic value and the long term arboricultural management of trees.
 We can then liaise with contractors to ensure that works are carried out correctly.

-Where a more detailed inspection is required, we can perform decay analysis of trees using an IML Resistrograph,a microdrill which can aid in the detection of internal decay within the tree.
+Where a more detailed inspection is required, we can perform decay analysis of trees using an IML Resistrograph microdrill,which can aid in the detection of internal decay within a tree.
+This can be particularly useful when assessing high value trees, or trees afforded protection by Tree Preservation Orders, to provide an objective and transparent approach to tree safety assessment.

 Based in Hebden Bridge, West Yorkshire, Bagshaw Ecology carry out tree safety surveys throughout West Yorkshire and the surrounding areas of Yorkshire, Lancashire and Greater Manchester.